raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_4.md

 ### Identify your measurements

-Once you have answered the 5 questions above and created a rough timeline for your work, you may want to note down the measurements and data you will need to test your hypothesis.
+Once you have answered the five questions above and created a rough timeline for your work, you may want to note down the measurements and data you will need to test your hypothesis.
 If you need help with this, take a look at [this project](https://projects.raspberrypi.org/en/projects/experiment-design) and in particular the [define your measurements](https://projects.raspberrypi.org/en/projects/experiment-design/2) page.

 --- task ---
 Write down the measurements that you will need to take in order to test your hypothesis.
 --- /task ---

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
-This step will really help you to make sure the outputs of your program are useful for later stages of MSL, and that you remain focused throughout stage 2!
+This step will really help you to make sure the outputs of your program are useful for later stages of Mission Space Lab, and that you remain focused throughout Phase 2!
 </p>

 --- collapse ---